Roswell Premises Liability Lawyer

 Whoever owns the property where your accident occurred may be liable for the injuries you sustain, provided they failed to address the underlying hazard that led to the accident.
 Beyond the property owner, any other parties responsible for the conditions that caused the accident may also be liable.

 For example, owners of an apartment complex may be liable for accidents in common areas, whereas apartment tenants may be liable for accidents within their zones of control.
 Similarly, property management and maintenance companies may also be liable.
+In some Roswell cases, multiple parties share responsibility—a shopping center owner, a store tenant, and a cleaning contractor might all bear liability for a slip-and-fall caused by a wet floor that went unmarked.

 The premises liability lawyers at Butler Kahn are ready to evaluate your case and identify all sources of liability.
 Call today for a free consultation.